Academic Staff

 Mónica Moreno Figueroa

-Mónica Moreno Figueroa is University Associate Professor in Sociology at the University of Cambridge and a Fellow at Downing College, Cambridge.
+Mónica Moreno Figueroa is University Professor in Sociology at the University of Cambridge and a Fellow at Downing College, Cambridge.
 Her research has primarily focussed on Mexico and Latin America more broadly.
 The interest in researching the 'qualities' of the lived experience of racism, has taken her to the study of the everyday, the relevance of emotions, issues around gender, visibility and embodiment as well as exploring the links with anti-racist practice, political activism and collaboration.
 Currently, she is developing various research strands: a project on Anti-Racism in Latin America, with Prof Peter Wade (Manchester); a project on the gendered experience of racism and racial identification alongside economic trajectories in Mexico's Costa Chica, with Dr Emiko Saldivar (UCSB); and a project on institutional and state racism exploring access to health, water and recognition of rights in the state of Oaxaca, Mexico, with Dr Juan Carlos Martinez (CIESAS).

 Rory O’Bryen